ionic-zone/ionic.zone/_articles/capacitor.md

 ![Capacitor Logo](capacitor/images/capacitor-logo.jpg)

-Capacitor is a new way to package web apps made with HTML, CSS and JavaScript into native apps that work on Android and iOS (similar to Cordova), but also a Progressive Web App that can use the same functionality in the browser as the native apps.
-It is developed by the people behind Ionic and available a Open Source.
+Capacitor is a new way to package _web apps_ made with HTML, CSS and JavaScript into _native apps_ that work on Android and iOS.
+It is pretty similar to Cordova, but also support creating Progressive Web Apps that can use the same functionality in the browser as the native apps.

+It is developed by the people behind Ionic and available as Open Source.

 ## Capacitor Basics